stevhill/llvm-CIA/README.md

 # Installation

 1. Install LLVM and Clang version 3.8 or later
-2. Bootstrap llvm-CIA using the bootstrap.sh script.
+2. Build llvm-CIA using the build.sh script.
 You can optionally provide the path to the installed LLVM cmake directory as an argument, in case it is not known to cmake.

 # Usage